 Indeed, the product team foresees asymmetric performance between precious metals and global equities, and therefore views premiums as extremely undervalued in both asset classes.
 Premium levels have created extraordinary strategic opportunities, albeit in different contexts with respect to each fund product.

-While the U.S. Equity Index Income & Protection Fund’s strategy is engineered to produce gains after positive quarters, its principal design is to generate 65 – 95% profits after sharp bear market-style declines, while deploying only 20% of the Strategy’s assets.
+The U.S. Equity Index Income & Protection Fund’s investment program is engineered to produce gains after positive quarters, though its principal design is to generate 65 – 95% profits following sharp bear market-style declines, while deploying only 20% of the Strategy’s assets.
 This is evidenced by the backtests which, when viewed together, aim to benefit from any type of market that is foreseeable over any reasonable period of time.
 The rules-based Strategy, therefore, is engineered to be an all-season strategy.

 Perceived pricing anomalies, which have led to two differentiated strategies, aim to protect investor portfolios via defined risk and asymmetrically performing strategies, thereby requiring little capital investment to achieve portfolio rebalancing at a time when client wealth is, effectively, inordinately exposed to a deflation in financial asset prices.